Aman112233/CodSoft_AmanAhmed/README.md

 ## 📌 Features
 ✅ **Face Detection** – Detects faces in images using OpenCV’s Haar cascade model.
 ✅ **Face Recognition** – Compares detected faces against known images using deep learning-based face encodings.
-✅ **Real-Time Processing** – Can process face recognition from video frames.
 ✅ **Efficient & Scalable** – Works with multiple faces in an image or video feed.
+✅ **Image-Based Processing** – Works with images but can be extended to real-time video processing.

 ## 🛠 Technologies Used
 - **Python**